lunaria79/Jackalupes-Corner/03 Others/Judas.md

 >>> [!multi-column]
 >>>
 >>>> [!note]+ story arc
 >>>> Scythia starts making friends (Cole from St. Joes!) in her classroom, when she was forced into a group project.
+Cole and the others seemed a bit uppity, but
 >>>> but some kid takes advantage (Alex from St. Joes :c ) of her kindness and she explodes.
 >>>
 >>>> [!warning]+ story arc